PPO Insurance Plan

 Write-offs are usually calculated using the following formula: UCR fees - PPO fee The difference between the two amounts will be an automatic write-off.

 Typically, if the PPO fee is higher than a provider's UCR fee, the PPO fees are used as the billed fees.
-To instead use the UCR fees, see Account Module Preferences.
+To instead use the UCR fees, see Preferences, Use UCR fee for billed fee even if PPO fee is higher.

-You don't have to check the Claims show UCR fee, not billed fee because the provider's UCR fees already show on claims.
+As UCR fees are billed to the account by default, the setting, Claims show UCR fee, not billed fee only needs to be enabled if billed fees are changed manually.
 The correct insurance estimate (breakdowns) will show in the account after the claim is created.

 This is a simpler approach for an in-network plan but doesn't track write-offs.
 It is not recommended for a few reasons: